The National Cherry Blossom Festival Parade®

-Parking is limited in the District especially during the National Cherry Blossom Festival.
+Parking is limited in the District, especially during the National Cherry Blossom Festival.
 It’s highly recommended that visitors use DC’s alternative transportation modes like Capital Bikeshare, DC Streetcar, Scooters, DC Circulator, Metrobus, and Metrorail to make the most of their experience.
-Skip the traffic and parking by planning your trip with goDCgo’s interactive map.
+Skip the traffic and parking by planning your trip with goDCgo’s Getting to the Blossoms Guide.

 The one-mile length of the Parade route is accessible from multiple Metro stations.
-Ticketholders should confer their ticket purchase confirmation email that contains explicit instructions on how to walk from Metro to their seats.
+Ticketholders should confer their ticket purchase confirmation email with explicit instructions on walking from Metro to their seats.
 Spectators who are standing along the free & accessible portions of the route from 9th to 15th Streets should utilize the following Metro stops:

 - To stand on the south side of Constitution Avenue – L’Enfant Plaza (Blue/Green/Orange/Silver/Yellow lines) or Smithsonian (Blue/Orange lines)

 Spectators should utilize the DC Circulator’s National Mall route for access to all portions of the Parade.
 The closest stops are located along Madison Drive NW.
 Rides cost just $1, and buses arrive every 10 minutes.
 Riders are encouraged to check DCCirculator.com for real-time service updates, as the traditional route may experience some detours due to road closures.

 Multiple Capital Bikeshare stations are conveniently located near the Parade route and along the National Mall.